|The Full-Time Job Search

 Broaden your job search further by checking out the CCPD's Job & Career Sites for even more potential job postings and opportunities.
 Meet with a career Counselor to learn how to identify additional opportunities.
 Check out the US Chamber of Commerce as a resource to uncover leads with employers throughout the country.

 Before accepting a job offer, check out Evaluating Employment Offers for tips on what to look for how to negotiate and more!

 First Destination Survey

 And finally, we ask that you notify the CCPD to report your after-graduation plans (work, military service or graduate school) prior to leaving campus.
 Your help in gathering statistics will be greatly appreciated by the class that follows you!
-Refer to the 2011 Annual Report if you'd like to learn more about salaries, top employers and more.
-To see where the previous class has gone, checkout the SnapShot of the Class of 2012.
+Refer to the 2013 Annual Report if you'd like to learn more about salaries, top employers and more.
+To see where the previous class has gone, checkout the Snapshot of the Class of 2013.